 As described above, our code of business conduct seeks to identify and mitigate conflicts of interest between our directors, officers and employees, including our chief executive officer, chief financial officer and other senior officers, on the one hand, and the Company on the other hand, in accordance with applicable rules and regulations of the SEC and NASDAQ.
 Our code of business conduct is available on our website.
 Waivers of our code of business conduct are required to be disclosed in accordance with SEC and NASDAQ requirements.
 In addition, we adopted corporate governance guidelines to assist our Board of Directors in the exercise of its responsibilities and to serve our interests and those of our shareholders.
 Peter M. Carlino serves as chairman of Penn and as our chairman and chief executive officer.
 In addition, David A. Handler, one of our directors, continues to serve as a director at Penn.
-We adopted governance guidelines that require Peter M. Carlino and David A. Handler to report any matter that may create, or may create the appearance of, a conflict of interest to Joseph W. Marshall, III, our lead independent director, for evaluation and appropriate resolution.
-Our Board of Directors may, in the future, also form committees of independent directors to discuss and act upon matters involving both us and Penn.
+We adopted governance guidelines that require Peter M. Carlino and David A. Handler to report any matter that may create, or may create the appearance of, a conflict of interest to Joseph W. Marshall, III, our lead independent directors to discuss and act upon matters involving both us and Penn.
 No other person will be a director, executive officer or other employee of both us and Penn.